 If you or someone in your family is undocumented, you haven’t had good options to manage your health without health insurance.
 And too often, purchasing health insurance is unaffordable and complex.

-OmniSalud is a new program that provides undocumented Coloradans with a safe way to compare affordable health insurance plans and enroll on a secure online platform.
+OmniSalud is a program that provides undocumented Coloradans with a safe way to compare affordable health insurance plans and enroll on a secure online platform.

-Thanks to a new Colorado law passed in 2021, every company that sells health insurance in the state has to offer plans with a specific set of lower, fixed costs and make them available to everyone – no matter their documentation status.
+Thanks to a Colorado law passed in 2021, every company that sells health insurance in the state has to offer plans with a specific set of lower, fixed costs and make them available to everyone – no matter their documentation status.
 These are called Colorado Option plans and they are making healthcare more affordable and accessible for all Colorado residents.

 You are in good hands with Colorado Connect

-The OmniSalud program is a safe option because you’ll be shopping and enrolling through Colorado Connect, our new, secure online platform.
+The OmniSalud program is a safe option because you’ll be shopping and enrolling through Colorado Connect, our secure online platform.

 When you apply, you’ll start at Connect for Health Colorado’s website.
 If you choose to share your information only with Colorado Connect, you’ll be directed to create an account with Colorado Connect on a separate application and enrollment site.
 When you do that, your information is stored separately from Connect for Health Colorado and is not shared with federal partners for any reason.

 Your privacy is our top priority